 - Is there a time limit for Wi-Fi on a flight?

 On most aircraft equipped with United Wi-Fi, pricing for Internet access is determined and charged by flight segment (from takeoff to landing).
 If you purchase Internet access, you will be able to use Internet for the entire time that use of personal electronic devices is permitted during the flight, as long as there’s a satellite connection.
-On aircraft equipped with DIRECTV, pricing for Internet access is a fixed per-hour rate, with access and charges starting at the time of purchase and ending when you disconnect.
+On all 737 and 757 aircraft equipped with DIRECTV, pricing for Internet access is a fixed per-hour rate, with access and charges starting at the time of purchase and ending when you disconnect.

 - Does United Wi-Fi restrict what content I may view?